joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 # Research Interests
 <font size="3">
 I am currently interested in a wide range of research problems, spanning computer architecture, VLSI design and various other areas that deal with the hardware-software interface. <br/>

-Thanks to my undergraduate experiences, I have been to a number of interesting topics such as:<br/>
+Thanks to my undergraduate experiences, I have been introduced to a number of interesting topics such as:<br/>

 <ul>
 <li>Low-power, energy-efficient architectures/systems</li>